toholio/nickel-silver-server/README.txt

 == REQUIREMENTS:

-* ruby-serialport is needed to connect with LocoBuffer-USB hardware http://rubyforge.org/projects/ruby-serialport/
+The toholio-serialport gem is needed to connect with LocoBuffer-USB hardware. http://github.com/toholio/ruby-serialport/

+If you already have an old version of the ruby-serialport library installed you may need to uninstall it first as it will not load under RubyGems.

 == INSTALL: